ArbitrumFoundation/docs/docs/how-tos/create-submit-dao-proposal.md

 To submit your proposal on Tally:

  1. Log in to [Tally](https://tally.xyz/gov/arbitrum) using the wallet that represents the $ARB tokens.
- 2. Navigate to the "explore DAOs" section or click on "My DAOs" within your Tally profile and select one of the following pages:
+ 2. Navigate to the "explore DAOs" section or click on "My DAOs" within your Tally profile and select Arbitrum DAO's page.
-    - **Arbitrum Constitution**: For Constitutional Proposals
-    - **Arbitrum Treasury**: For Non-Constitutional Proposals
  3. Select "Create new proposal"
+ 4. Choose which governor you are targeting:
+    - **Arbitrum Core**: For <a data-quicklook-from="constitutional-aip">Constitutional</a> Proposals
+    - **Arbitrum Treasury**: For <a data-quicklook-from="nonconstitutional-aip">non-Constitutional</a> Proposals
-4. Give the proposal a name and description (preview image is optional).
+ 5. Give the proposal a name and description (preview image is optional).
 Ensure that you’re submitting the correct type of proposal to the right DAO page in Tally.
-5. Add proposal actions to be executed if passed.
+ 6. Add proposal actions to be executed if passed.
 For example, "transfer n ETH to 0x address".
-6. Preview your proposal and either save as a draft or submit on-chain.
+ 7. Preview your proposal and either save as a draft or submit on-chain.

 A proposal passes if two conditions are met: